Truststore API

 Sign Data

-On MacOS it is not possible to provide a pin yet, this will be resolved in a later version
+On MacOS it is not possible to provide a pin yet, this will be resolved in a future version; this feature depends on the availability of this funcitonality on the MacOS.

 To get the certificates necessary for signature validation in your back-end: